rust-lang/rfcs/text/0000-rustflags.md

 for the root crate being built as well dependencies in the dependency graph by updating the crate name in the manifest section.
 For instance, supporting `build.foo.rustflags` would also make it simpler to support `build.<dependency>.rustflags` as well.

+#### Note

+The `profile-rustflags` cargo feature makes it possible to support this syntax since it is used in a very similar way.
+The `profile-rustflags` feature has support for setting crate specific rustflags for a profile.
+This syntax can simply be re-used to support crate specific rustflags as mentioned above.
+This feature is currently unstable but has been widely available for some time.
+Combining this with the recently stabilized `--config` cli option makes it possible to override config values on demand on the command line.
+I believe this option may include the fewest amount of changes to Cargo and would leverage existing syntax that Rust developers may already be familiar with.

 An issue with this approach is that changes to the config file is more cumbersome than simply adding commands at the CLI.
 This approach I believe would also make the feature more complicated in cases where a Rust developer wants to enable a specific flag for a set of crates such as the crates within a given workspace.
 This approach would mean each crate